an3ssen/Convoclub-2022/Script.md

 In his book "The Sense of Style", Harvard pshycologist Stephen Pinker, regards the curse of knowledge as the single best explanation for bad writing.
 The curse of knowledge makes it difficult for us to understand what it is like to not understand something we know.
 Because of this, we take shortcuts, we make assumptions, we are vague, and we just leave stuff out.

 It is not that we are lazy or that we just don't care.
+We automatically assume that the person we are communicating with shares a huge collection of experiences, ideas, and vocabulary in common with us.
+And if those assumptions are correct, than communicating is very efficient.

+Alas, what is obvious to one person, can be obscure to another.
+The curse of knowledge is that as soon as something becomes obvious to us, we can no longer imagine it being obscure to someone else.
+It is why much communications between humans fail.

 ### FAIR